Carbon-monoxide dehydrogenase (ferredoxin)

-The three substrates of this enzyme are CO, H_{2}O, and oxidized ferredoxin, whereas its two products are CO_{2} and reduced ferredoxin.
+The three substrates of this enzyme are carbon monoxide, water, and oxidized ferredoxin.
+Its products are carbon dioxide and reduced ferredoxin.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is carbon-monoxide,water:ferredoxin oxidoreductase.